What is a boundary surface?

-Why boundary surface diagram is not taken with constant probability density of 100%?
+Why the boundary surface diagram is not taken with constant probability density of 100%?

 Feature of boundary surface diagram